Stoke Works railway station

-Stoke Works railway station was a station in the hamlet of Stoke Prior in the English county of Worcestershire, near Bromsgrove.
+Stoke Works railway station was a station in the hamlet of Stoke Prior in Worcestershire, England.

 It was located on the Stoke Works Branch, which is still in operation carrying trains from Droitwich Spa to Bromsgrove.
 It was the only intermediate station on the line and was opened primarily for the workforce at the Stoke Prior Works.
 The works are no longer in operation and the car spelled the end for the station.